xyj-3/logitech-g-hub-supported-games/g-hub-games-list.md

 > Sid Meier's: Civilization VI
 > Sifu
 > SimRail The Railway Simulator
+> Skull and Bones
 > Slay the spire
 > SMITE
 > Sniper Elite 5
 > SnowRunner
 > Sonic Frontiers
+> Sons Of The Forest
 > Soulstice
 > Soul Hackers 2
 > South Park The Fractured But Whole